ZippoGreen - Online Lighter Store

 As the sole designer and developer, I knew this meant designing only what I could actually implement.

-I was learning React simultaneously while building this, so every design decision faced a reality check: Can I actually build this?
-Will it ship on time?
-Does it solve the core problem?
+I was learning React simultaneously while building this, so every design decision faced a reality check.

 The manager wanted to ship the website in 2 months.
 These constraints forced clarity: I couldn't hide behind unrealistic concepts.